-Activity Evidence that comparts this Challenge Activity Evidence that supports this approach Challenge number(s) addressed Pupils will be identified via Boxall profiling who need SEMH support.
-The Boxall Profile is an invaluable resource for the assessment of children and young people's social, emotional and behavioural development.
-Nurture UK 3 Inclusion and Improvement Hub - access SEMH support (SEMH courses for children & outdoor forest school sessions) Feedback from previously participating schools report a positive change in a child's ability to self-regulate, which has enabled them to access curricular learning more effectively.
-3 Our Inclusion Hub offers weekly courses for children, designed to address an element of SEMH (such as anxiety, anger management).
+Activity Evidence that supports this approach Challenge number(s) addressed Inclusion and Improvement Hub - access SEMH support (SEMH courses for children & outdoor forest school sessions) Feedback from previously participating schools report a positive change in a child's ability to self-regulate, which has enabled them to access curricular learning more effectively.
+3

+Our Inclusion Hub offers weekly courses for children, designed to address an element of SEMH (such as anxiety, anger management).
 For children with high levels of emotional need (particularly those at risk of exclusion) a longer, outdoor session is offered where children have the opportunity to engage in forest school activities, whilst exploring ways of managing their emotions Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
-This will involve training and release time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance.
-The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence. З Parents will feel involved in their child's learning in school and in turn implement more support at home.
-Termly overviews to go home to parents Parents invited to attend in EEF Winter 18 Research suggests that parental involvement is key to improving progress in the early years.
-By involving parents in their children's learning from an early age and developing their understanding of ways in which to support their children, progress and attainment will be accelerated 1,2,3 school workshops etc to become more involved School fayres and fetes held inviting parents to help PTA to be developed
+The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+3 This will involve training and release time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance.
+Parents will feel involved in their child's learning in school and in turn implement more support at home.
+EEF Winter 18 Research suggests that parental involvement is key to improving progress in the early years.
+By involving parents in their children's learning from an early age and developing their understanding of ways in which to support their children, progress and attainment will be 1,2,3 Termly overviews to go home to parents accelerated Parents invited to attend in school workshops etc to become more involved School fayres and fetes held inviting parents to help PTA to be developed

-Total budgeted cost: £ 54,800
+Total budgeted cost: £